 Ali went on to become the first man to win the heavyweight title three times.
 In 1999, he was crowned "Sportsman of the Century" by Sports Illustrated, and "Sports Personality of the Year" by the BBC.

-Probably the least famous of The Beatles, George Harrison, AKA "the quiet Beatle", didn't die young enough to be immortalised at the height of his fame, like John, or live long enough to become an elder statesman, like Ringo and Sir Paul.
+Probably the least famous of The Beatles, George Harrison, AKA "the quiet Beatle", didn't die young enough to be immortalised at the height of his fame, like John, or live long enough to become an elder statesman, like Sir Paul and Sir Ringo.

 No slouch in the consumption department before he turned to gurus, Harrison discreetly epitomised the spirit of the '60s, partying hard with alcohol and a range of substitutes, and was famously attacked by a mentally ill stalker with a knife.
 Yet it was smoking that killed him, as it usually does, aged 58.

-We are toasting this unsung hero with a Sunshine Cocktail #1, and hoping it brings the sun around.
+We are toasting George with a Sunshine Cocktail #1, and hoping it brings the sun around.